LivInTheLookingGlass/Euler/README.rst

 ..
 [1] This is the earliest standard the MSVC explicitly supports.
 ..
 [2] While these solutions do run in most browsers, they need to be bundled with Emscripten first, and these tests not yet automated as in |clang| and |gcc|.
 To run these tests yourself, |test-c-link|
-   Note that there are a few problems that return the wrong answer only in WebAssembly, and need to be debugged
+   Note that this is an in-progress feature, and some solutions do not work under WebAssembly
 ..
 [3] While these solutions do run in most browsers, they need to be bundled with Emscripten first, and these tests not yet automated as in |clang| and |gcc|.
 To run these tests yourself, |test-cp-link|
-   Note that there are a few problems that return the wrong answer only in WebAssembly, and need to be debugged
+   Note that this is an in-progress feature, and some solutions do not work under WebAssembly
 .. [#] While these solutions do run in most browsers, they need to be bundled with WebPack 5.93+ & Babel 7.25+ first, and these tests not yet automated as in Nodejs and Bun.
 To run these tests yourself, |test-js-link|
+.. [#] Mostly due to difficulty testing against older versions
 .. [#] While these solutions do run in most browsers, they need to be bundled with Pyodide 0.26.2+ first, and these tests are not yet automated as in CPython and pypy.
 To run these tests yourself, |test-py-link|
 .. [#] While these solutions do run in most browsers, they need to be bundled with wasm-pack 0.2+ first, and these